flashbots/flashbots-docs/README.md

 Create a PR and once merged, Github actions automatically deploy it.

 The docs use Vercel for hosting, and deployment is done by Vercel on any merge into the master branch.

-Note: below is an artifact, should probably not be done this way: